Flight Crew (film): Plot

-The only appropriate airport for them to land is the Elisovo Airport, but a storm is now approaching the airport.
-Zinchenko reports to Alexei the fuel tank was damaged during take off, resulting in them rapidly losing fuel.
+The only appropriate airport for them to land is the Elizovo Airport, but a storm is now approaching the airport.
+Zinchenko reports to Alexei the fuel tank was damaged during takeoff, resulting in them rapidly losing fuel.
 This means that they would not be able to reach the coast.
-Igor, who has discovered his son's whereabouts, and is now at the air company's HQ, tells him over the radio his proposed plan: using the cage on the AN-26, they can transfer the passengers from that plane to the Tu-204, which has much more fuel.
+Igor, who has discovered his son's whereabouts, and is now at the air company's HQ, tells him over the radio his proposed plan: using the cage on the An-26, they can transfer the passengers from that plane to the Tu-204, which has much more fuel.
 Gushchin accepts the idea, and is backed by Valera, Andrey and the passengers.

-The planes meet at an acceptable height, and the passengers of the AN-26 transfer a cable to the Tu-204, allowing them to begin evacuating the passengers on the AN-26 via the cage.
-The first two operations are successful, with Alexandra being amongst the ones saved, but on the third go, the cage's ropes snap, sending 11 people falling to their deaths, forcing Zinchenko to evacuate the AN-26 on the cable before the plane plunges into the ocean.
+The planes meet at an acceptable height, and the passengers of the An-26 transfer a cable to the Tu-204, allowing them to begin evacuating the passengers on the An-26 via the cage.
+The first two operations are successful, with Alexandra being amongst the ones saved, but on the third go, the cage's ropes snap, sending 11 people falling to their deaths, forcing Zinchenko to evacuate the An-26 on the cable before the plane plunges into the ocean.
 The crew then receives the news that conditions at Elisovo have worsened, but the crew still decides to land there due to their plane having one engine and a faulty chassis, disobeying their orders.
 Gushchin admits to fearing landing the malfunctioning plane in bad weather and risking the lives of passengers, but Zinchenko reminds him of his skills.
 At landing, the landing chassis breaks and one of the engines flies off with its wing, but nevertheless, the entire crew and passengers survive.
 Zinchenko congratulates Gushchin with the landing, and leaves the plane, helped by Valera, who has forgiven his father.
 As emergency services begin to arrive, the survivors rejoice and mourn the loss of their loved ones.
 Victorious, Gushchin leaves the scene into the night while Alexandra looks on.

 Sometime later, Gushchin and Alexandra have married and Zinchenko has fully reconciled with Valera.
 Despite this, they are fired from their jobs as pilots by the flight company's director for disobeying the order to not land at Elisovo.
 However, after the two leave, the director calls Aeroflot, asking them if they "Are still looking for pilots".
 Gushcin and Zinchenko are transferred to Aeroflot as flight interns, while Alexandra becomes a pilot in the same company.